willis240/willis240.github.io/README.md

 #### August 5

 - Got the logger objects to log to their correct files, but only when they are called to do so in monitor.py
+- Read an article on how to [turn a program into a Linux service](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6) (which will make auto-restarting after a power outage easy)

 ## About Me